xinslu/Portfolio-Website/src/pages/projects.md

 As a part of a dependently-typed (Programming Language Club) on campus, I worked on a **python implementation** of the common teaching language Lox.
-I worked on building and degubbing a **Recursive Descent Parser**, **Scanner** and a made a script to generate a **python class system** for different atoms and a **visitor pattern** for the interpreter class.
-I also worked on the **AST** and a **language environment** to store function and variable declration.
-I lectured at the event about **AST evaluation, dynamic environment creation** for functional and recrusive calls and **implementating the vistitor patters** for interpreters.
+I worked on building and debugging a **Recursive Descent Parser**, **Scanner** and a made a script to generate a **python class system** for different atoms and a **visitor pattern** for the interpreter class.
+I also worked on the **AST** and a **language environment** to store function and variable declaration.
+I lectured at the event about **AST evaluation, dynamic environment creation** for functional and recursive calls and **implementing the visitor patters** for interpreters.

 ## [Publixmon](https://github.com/saisree27/publixmon)
 *ReactJS, Express.js, Flask, Firebase, Solidity, Ganache, IPFS, Web3.js, NCR API*

-Publixmon is a **full-stack mobile app** integrating modern day NFT and Style Tranfer technologies to create a unique interactive retail experience.
-With every checkout, the app has a chance to give the user a NFT using a **style tranfer machine learning model** based on two attributes a famous painting by a **renaissance painting** and an item in your **purchase history**.
+Publixmon is a **full-stack mobile app** integrating modern day NFT and Style Transfer technologies to create a unique interactive retail experience.
+With every checkout, the app has a chance to give the user a NFT using a **style transfer machine learning model** based on two attributes a famous painting by a **renaissance painting** and an item in your **purchase history**.
 Users walk into a store and scan a QR code to see other active users who are in the store and they can **socialize**, see each other's collections of virtual toys, and **trade** them to grow their collection.
 A user's collection is auto-scored based on size and **variety of collectibles**, resulting in **higher engagement** for the business.
-I worked on making the backend blockchain that generates the NFTs that uses the style tranfer images using **Solidity** and a **Ganache Blockchain** to test it on.
-I worked on creating the backend for the project that uses the **NCR API** to serve purchase history and **CDN Network** to store the style transfered images.
+I worked on making the backend blockchain that generates the NFTs that uses the style transfer images using **Solidity** and a **Ganache Blockchain** to test it on.
+I worked on creating the backend for the project that uses the **NCR API** to serve purchase history and **CDN Network** to store the style transferred images.

 ## [Mental Health Chat](https://github.com/xinslu/mental-health-chat)
 *ReactJS, Express.js, MongoDB, Firebase, Socket.IO*